Home

 It is vitally important that your lighting designer, landscape architect, and contractors communicate effectively.
 All lighting designs must be incorporated into the landscape after the plantings and other essential elements in your project are completed.

-A good lighting designer should know the proper tools of the trade needed to make the outdoor lighting installation run smoothly.
+A good lighting designer should know the proper tools of the trade needed to make the installation run smoothly.

-Outdoor lighting installation requires extensive knowledge of how the elements can affect the lighting system.
+Installing outdoor lighting requires extensive knowledge of how the outdoor environment can affect your lighting system.
 Special cables must be used when running outdoor lighting.

 The lighting designer should fully understand what you want to accomplish in your lighting design and should know your budget.